Boethius: Downfall and death

 In 523, Boethius fell from power.
 After a period of imprisonment in Pavia for what was deemed a treasonable offence, he was executed in 524.
 The primary sources are in general agreement over the facts of what happened.
-At a meeting of the Royal Council in Verona, the referendarius Cyprianus accused the ex-consul Caecina Decius Faustus Albinus of treasonous correspondence with Justin I. Boethius leapt to his defense, crying, "The charge of Cyprianus is false, but if Albinus did that, so also have I and the whole senate with one accord done it; it is false, my Lord King."
+At a meeting of the Royal Council in Verona, the referendarius, Cyprianus, accused the ex-consul Caecina Decius Faustus Albinus of treasonous correspondence with Justin I. Boethius leapt to his defense, crying, "The charge of Cyprianus is false, but if Albinus did that, so also have I and the whole senate with one accord done it; it is false, my Lord King".

 Cyprianus then also accused Boethius of the same crime and produced three men who claimed they had witnessed the crime.
 Boethius and Basilius were arrested.
 First the pair were detained in the baptistery of a church, then Boethius was exiled to the Ager Calventianus, a distant country estate, where he was put to death.
 Not long afterwards Theodoric had Boethius' father-in-law Symmachus put to death, according to Procopius, on the grounds that he and Boethius together were planning a revolution, and confiscated their property.
-"The basic facts in the case are not in dispute," writes Jeffrey Richards.
+"The basic facts in the case are not in dispute", writes Jeffrey Richards.
 "What is disputed about this sequence of events is the interpretation that should be put on them."
 Boethius claims his crime was seeking "the safety of the Senate".
 He describes the three witnesses against him as dishonorable: Basilius had been dismissed from Royal service for his debts, while Venantius Opilio and Gaudentius had been exiled for fraud.
-However, other sources depict these men in a far more positive light.
-For example, Cassiodorus describes Cyprianus and Opilio as "utterly scrupulous, just and loyal" and mentions they are brothers and grandsons of the consul Opilio.
+Other sources depict these men in a far more positive light.
+Cassiodorus describes Cyprianus and Opilio as "utterly scrupulous, just and loyal" and mentions they are brothers and grandsons of the consul Opilio.